kubernetes/enhancements/keps/sig-api-machinery/6361-leader-election-recovery/README.md

 the informer caches remain warm.

-In addition to the write gate, we consider it operationally advantageous to allow individual controllers to opt in to
-[pausing reconciliation](#pausing-reconciliation) while the gate is closed.
+In addition to the write gate, we consider it operationally advantageous to allow individual controllers to opt in to [pausing reconciliation](#pausing-reconciliation) while the gate is closed.
+This pause capability, with adoption by at least one in-tree controller, is an alpha goal.
-This aspect of the enhancement is currently listed as a beta goal.

 This feature will be gated by the `LeaderElectionRecovery` client-go feature gate.
 Both client-go based and controller-runtime based controller managers use